Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-6/report.md

 ### Rohan Anand
 1. What have I worked on?
+   Making graphs for the extension project - rates of closure by neighborhood, district etc.
-2. What will I be working on next?
+3. What will I be working on next?
+   Continue to finish the graphs
-3. Have I run into any issues?
+5. Have I run into any issues?
+Do I need help?
    No, no.